Back to all posts

 This finish is an especially great choice if you work in a creative field like design or photography, or in a luxury industry like high-end real estate or consulting.
 Really, anyone who wants their business cards to feel unique and memorable can benefit.
 If your goal is to hand someone a card that feels substantial and looks impeccably polished, the subtle gleam of a foil edge is the perfect finishing touch.

-How to Promote Your New Business Cards
+How to Make the Most of Your New Cards

 Once you have your stunning foil edge business cards in hand, the next step is to get them seen.
 While handing them out at networking events is a great start, you can get even more mileage out of them by weaving them into your broader marketing efforts.
 Think of your business card as more than just a contact tool; it’s a mini-billboard that represents your brand’s quality and attention to detail.
 By strategically showing them off, you reinforce your professional image and make sure your investment pays off long after the initial handshake.

-Show Off Your Cards in Your Marketing
+Incorporate Your New Cards into Your Marketing

 Don’t let your beautiful cards sit in a box.
 Incorporate them into your digital and print marketing to give everyone a glimpse of your brand’s style.
 Start by taking high-quality photos of your cards.
 Find good natural light to really make the metallic edges pop and capture the texture of the paper.
 You can then use these images across your social media channels, like in an Instagram flat lay or a LinkedIn post announcing your new look.
 You can also add a photo of your card to your email signature or feature it on your website’s contact page.
 This gives online visitors a tangible sense of your brand’s personality before you even meet.